arkel23/animesion/classification_tagging/README.md

 # Features
 * Variety of architectures to choose from: Shallow, Resnet18/50/152, EfficientNet-B0, Vi(L)T B-16/B-32/L-16/L-32
-* Two fully-fledged datasets, *moeImouto* and *DAF:re*, with 173 and more than 3000 classes, respectively
+* Supports three datasets *moeImouto*, *DAF:re*, and [*iCartoonFace*](https://github.com/luxiangju-PersonAI/iCartoonFace).
+These contain 173, 3263 and 5013 classes, and 14K, 463K and 389K images, respectively.
 * Pre-trained models for best performing models using image size of 128x128.
 * Supporting scripts for making, visualization and stats for datasets.
 * Scripts for training from scratch, evaluation (accuracy of a model with a certain set and pretrained weights), and inference (classifies (and optionally tags) all images in a given (`test_images` by default) folder.